cromelex/pages-garden/content/technology/ESP sensors for ESPHome.md

 - [[projects/NFC jukebox|A NFC enabled jukebox for my daughter]]
 - [[projects/CO2 sensor|A cheap CO2 sensor to help monitor air quality in our home]]

+## Flashing in Bazzite / Aurora / Bluefin
+If you are trying to flash a ESP using one of these OS, you need to run the following after connecting the USB:

+`sudo chmod 777 /dev/ttyACM0`

+Otherwise your browser will not be able to connect to the device.
+You don't need to add any additional permissions to the browsers in Flatseal.